logan-wrld/leto-vision/readme.md

 # leto-vision

-## Enhanced Vehicle Detection System
-This is an aerial object detection system that captures video/images, uses ML models to detect aerial objects, tracks their movement via optical flow (OpenCV/RAFT), and exports detection results to JSONL logs with visual outputs
+This is an object detection system that captures video/images, uses ML models to detect aerial objects, tracks their movement via optical flow (OpenCV/RAFT), and exports detection results to JSONL logs with visual outputs

 Faster R-CNN (deep fully convolutional + region proposal networks)